-Santander UK Group Holdings plc is the issuer of capital and MREL/Total Loss Absorbing Capacity (TLAC) eligible senior unsecured debt.
+Our immediate parent Santander UK Group Holdings plc is the issuer of capital and MREL/Total Loss Absorbing Capacity (TLAC) eligible senior unsecured debt.
 Since the implementation of CRR II in June 2019, G-SIBs have been subject to the MREL standard.
-Since 1 January 2019, UK resolution entities that are G-SIBs or are part of a G-SIB, including Santander UK Group Holdings plc, have been required to meet the MREL minimum requirements, implemented through the Bank of England Statement of Policy on MREL in the UK.
+Since 1 January 2019, UK resolution entities that are G-SIBs or are part of a G-SIB, including our immediate parent Santander UK Group Holdings plc, have been required to meet the MREL minimum requirements, implemented through the Bank of England Statement of Policy on MREL in the UK.
 From 1 January 2020 the MREL requirement is the higher of (i) two times the Pillar 1 capital requirements and one times their Pillar 2A add-ons; (ii) 6% of CRR leverage exposures or (iii) two times the minimum leverage ratio requirement.
-The MREL requirements will be fully implemented from 1 January 2022 and G-SIBs will be required to meet to the higher of (i) two times the sum of Pillar 1 capital requirements and their Pillar 2A add-ons; (ii) 6.75% of CRR leverage exposures or (iii) two times the minimum leverage ratio requirement.
+The MREL requirements and their Pillar 2A add-ons; (ii) 6.75% of CRR leverage exposures or (iii) two times the minimum leverage ratio requirement.

-Our main operating company Santander UK plcis subject to internal MREL as it meets the requirements of a material subsidiary of our ultimate parent Banco Santander SA.
+The Companyis subject to internal MREL as it meets the requirements of a material subsidiary of our ultimate parent Banco Santander SA